discordjs/discord.js/packages/proxy/README.md

 ## About

-`@discordjs/proxy` is a powerful wrapper around `@discordjs/rest` for running an HTTP proxy in front of Discord's API
+`@discordjs/proxy` is a powerful wrapper around `@discordjs/rest` for running an HTTP proxy in front of Discord's API.

 ## Installation